How to change your Business Structure

 - Common business structures include corporations, partnerships, sole proprietorships, cooperatives and limited liability companies.

 Your company structure is the backbone of your organization.
-It dictates your management, accountability, and taxes and sets the rate to the entrepreneurial journey.
-On the other hand, the very first structure you select does not need to be more permanent.
+It dictates your management, accountability, and taxes and sets the pace of the entrepreneurial journey.
+On the other hand, the very first structure you select does not need to be permanent.

 If your initial plan is not working for you, then you may select a different one — if you are prepared to undergo the procedure.